Pangean megamonsoon: Paleontological evidence

 The invertebrates and vertebrates that existed on Pangea offer further evidence of seasonality.
 For instance, unionid bivalve shells exhibit uniform banding patterns.
 Unionid bivalves were aquatic organisms that required shallow, oxygen-rich lakes to thrive.
 During the summer, when rain was persistent, their respiration occurred aerobically and precipitated calcium carbonate to grow their shells.
 In the winter, when precipitation ceased, the shallow aquatic environments within the Pangean continent began to dry up.
 Thus, unionid bivalves depleted their environments of oxygen and eventually had to resort to anaerobic processes for respiration.
 The anaerobic respiration yielded acidic waste, which reacted with the calcium carbonate shell, creating a darker ring and marking the presence of a distinct dry season.
 Once the summer rains returned, aerobic respiration was restored and calcium carbonate was once again produced.
 The transition from dry winters to rainy summers is therefore recorded in these alternating patterns of light and dark bands on the unionid bivalve shells.

-It has also been noted that the lungfish burrowing patterns correlate well with the rise and the fall of the water table.
-The height of the water table would have increased during the rainy season, but then decreased rapidly as the winds shifted and diverted moisture away from the location, thus initiating the dry season.
+Lungfish burrowing patterns also correlate well with the rise and the fall of the water levels.
+The height of the water would have increased during the rainy season, but then decreased rapidly as the winds shifted and diverted moisture away from the location, thus initiating the dry season.
 Additional evidence of seasonality can be observed in the fossilized carcasses of other vertebrate organisms.
 These show signs of substantial drying, which would have occurred during the winter, before they were buried and preserved by mudflow (resulting from a persistent rainy period).